At least 50 likely dead in Kentucky alone, governor says, after tornadoes hit central and southern US – KION546

 Tornadoes also have been reported in parts of Missouri, Tennessee and Mississippi.

-Among the most significant reports of destruction: A tornado hit a candle factory in the southwestern Kentucky city of Mayfield, and about 110 people were inside, Beshear said.
+One of the most devastated sites is the southwestern Kentucky city of Mayfield, where a tornado hit a candle factory Friday night while about 110 people were inside, Beshear said.

 “We believe we’ll lose at least dozens of those individuals,” the governor said.